Welcome to Harris County MUD #286

 This website is intended for the benefit of all our customers, residential and commercial.

 An Overview of the District

 WHAT IS A MUD?

-Harris County Municipal Utility District No. 286 (MUD 286) is a political subdivision of the State of Texas, serving all residents of the Lakewood Crossing Subdivision.
+Harris County Municipal Utility District No. 286 (MUD 286) is a political subdivision of the State of Texas, serving all residents of the Lakewood Crossing Subdivision and the commercial properties on the HP complex, Lonestar College, and Chasewood complex fronting highway 249.
 A Municipal Utility district (“MUD”), a taxing jurisdiction formed by the Texas legislature, enables development of outlying areas via municipal bonds without dependence upon local cities for funding.
 MUD 286 operates pursuant to chapters 49 and 54 of the Texas Water Code and has the power to purchase, construct, operate and maintain all facilities, plants and improvements necessary to supply and distribute water to its customers, collect and treat wastewater, and also control and manage storm water within the boundaries of the District.
 MUD 286 is subject to oversight by the Texas Commision on Environmental Quality (“TCEQ”).